void-linux/void-docs/src/installation/guides/arm-devices/index.md

 ## Installation

-If you are installing Void Linux on one of the ARM devices covered in the "[Supported platforms](./platforms.md)" page, make sure to read its section thoroughly.
+If you are installing Void Linux on one of the officially supported ARM devices, make sure to read its page thoroughly.

 ### Pre-built images